Norwegian Forest Cat Cat Health Issues & Prevention

 Prevention Strategies

 Effective care combines breed knowledge with attention to your individual animal's patterns, appetite, energy, and behavior..
-Norwegian Forest Cats have particular requirements based on their large size, heavy shedding level, and genetic predispositions to HCM and hip dysplasia.
+Norwegian Forest Cats bring a large build, a heavy shedding pattern, and breed-specific health risk around HCM and hip dysplasia — each of those shifts routine care in a different direction.

 When to See the Vet